Board of Directors

 New York, NY

-Keith is the co-managing partner of the 300-lawyer New York office of Ropes & Gray, where he focuses on bankruptcy and creditors’ rights.
-Previously, Keith worked as a senior analyst at Moody’s Corporation.
-He has been named “Outstanding Restructuring Lawyer” by Turnaround and Workouts, and has been included in top lawyers lists from Benchmark Litigation, Chambers USA, and New York Super Lawyers.
+Keith is a partner of global law firm White & Case’s Financial Restructuring and Insolvency Practice in New York, where he focuses on bankruptcy and creditors’ rights.
+Previously, he was co-managing partner of the 400-lawyer New York office of Ropes & Gray and worked as a senior analyst in the structured finance group at Moody’s Corporation.
+Keith has been named a Fellow by the American College of Bankruptcy, “Outstanding Restructuring Lawyer” by Turnaround and Workouts, and has been included in top lawyers lists from Benchmark Litigation, Chambers USA, and New York Super Lawyers.
 A graduate of Harvard University, where he earned his B.A. and J.D., Keith is a founding board member of the New York Historical Society’s Minorities in Restructuring and Alternative Investments Chairman’s Council.
 Keith is an advisory board member at Legal Outreach, and has served on the board of the Harlem Community Development Corporation.

 New York, NY